The “Why”:

 To support the movement advocating for equity, justice, and wellbeing for farm workers by:

-• Donating a portion of craft sales to partner organizations
+- Donating a portion of sales to partner organizations

 Vision

-Farm labor jobs in the United States will:
+Farm labor jobs in the United States should:

 Values